Baunei

-Baunei is a comune (municipality) in the Province of Nuoro in the Italian island of Sardinia.
+Baunei is a comune (municipality) in the Province of Ogliastra in the Italian island of Sardinia.
 It is notable for being the location of the multi-day Selvaggio Blu coastal trek.

 Geography

 The municipality of Baunei is located about 100 km northeast of Cagliari and about 11 km north of Tortolì.
 It contains the frazione (subdivision) Santa Maria Navarrese, a popular seaside resort.

 Baunei borders the following municipalities: Dorgali, Lotzorai, Talana, Triei, Urzulei.